Places of

 French in Rome

-This opulent church is a masterpiece full of artworks
+The opulent church dedicated to St Louis is a masterpiece full

 and canvases made by the most notorious artists.